Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Background on Vision-Language-Action-Enabled Robots

+Recent advances in robotics have been driven by the integration of multimodal learning systems into robotic control.
+In particular, Vision-Language-Action (VLA) models~\cite{nvidia2025gr00tn1openfoundation,black2024pi0visionlanguageactionflowmodel,kim2024openvla,qu2025spatialvla} have emerged as key systems to enable robots to interpret complex environments and execute high-level instructions.
+This enables robots as embodied agents that combine perception, reasoning, and control to interact with the physical world.

-Visual Language Action (VLA) models~\cite{nvidia2025gr00tn1openfoundation,black2024pi0visionlanguageactionflowmodel,kim2024openvla,qu2025spatialvla} are an emergent class of multimodal learning systems that bridge the gap between perception, language understanding, and action planning.
-Traditional Deep Neural Networks (DNN) are typically designed for single-domain tasks.
-For instance, convolutional architectures excel at extracting hierarchical features from images \cite{lecun2002gradient,krizhevsky2012imagenet,simonyan2014very,szegedy2015going,szegedy2015going}, while transformer-based \cite{vaswani2017attention} language models capture long-range dependencies in text \cite{achiam2023gpt,Claude:online,team2023gemini,grattafiori2024llama,jiang2023mistral7b}.
+Traditional robotic systems rely on modular pipelines, where perception, planning, and control are designed independently.
+In such traditional architectures, Deep Neural Networks (DNN) are typically designed for single-domain tasks.
+For instance, convolutional architectures excel at extracting hierarchical features from images \cite{lecun2002gradient,krizhevsky2012imagenet,simonyan2014very,szegedy2015going}, while transformer-based \cite{vaswani2017attention} language models capture long-range dependencies in text \cite{achiam2023gpt,Claude:online,team2023gemini,grattafiori2024llama,jiang2023mistral7b}.
 In contrast, VLA models encode visual observations (e.g., images or video frames) and textual instructions into a shared embedding space, from which they generate structured sequences of actions.
 This approach allows VLA models to interpret instructions such as ``\textit{Pick up the Apple}'' in the context of a scene, where they must resolve ambiguities in object references using visual attention mechanisms and translate the instruction into a precise sequence of physical movements.